mikegagnon/checkers/README.md

-# Checkers
+# Othello
-A checkers AI
+An AI for the game Othello